 Master’s Thesis Guidelines

-The Cognition, Instruction and Learning Technologies program accepts a wide variety of Masters’ thesis formats and orientations.
+The Learning Sciences program accepts a wide variety of Master’s thesis formats and orientations.
 For example, the Master’s thesis may be a literature review, a critical analysis paper, an experiment, a design experiment or a case study.
 Quantitative, qualitative and mixed-methods studies are all valued.
 The following is an outline of the thesis process.

 I. Written proposal